kushal256/dev/packages/contracts/test-report.md

     LockupContract
       ✓ withdrawLQTY(): reverts when caller is not beneficiary (68ms) LQTYStaking
-      ✓ increaseF_LUSD(): reverts when caller is not TroveManager LQTYToken
+      ✓ increaseF_Debt(): reverts when caller is not TroveManager LQTYToken
       ✓ sendToLQTYStaking(): reverts when caller is not the LQTYSstaking (49ms) CommunityIssuance